 Get the Heroin Addiction Treatment That You Need

 Do you or someone you love struggle with heroin addiction?
 If so, it won’t just go away on its own.
-You need help from a heroin addiction treatment center California offers.
+You need help from a drug addiction treatment center California offers.
 When you look for a facility, be on the lookout for a few key services, such as:

 - Residential rehab